-During the year ended December 31, 2023, the Company's Mexican subsidiary Corex Global S de RL de SV received a notice for an imposed fine of 8,299,200 MXN (approximately CAD\$570,000 at September 30, 2024) from the Ministry of Labour and Social Welfare on the basis of incorrect terms for the relationship between the Company and its subcontractor.
+During the year ended December 31, 2023, the Company's Mexican subsidiary Corex Global S de RL de SV received a notice for an imposed fine of 8,299,200 MXN (approximately CAD\$575,000 at December 31, 2024) from the Ministry of Labour and Social Welfare on the basis of incorrect terms for the relationship between the Company and its subcontractor.
 The Company believes this is a frivolous fine and has submitted the claim against the Federal Court of Administrative Justice to be resolved.
 As such, no amounts are accrued as the notice and fine is believed to be without merit.
+Subsequent to December 31, 2024, the Company deposited a cash guarantee of the imposed fine plus inflation of 632,000 MXN with the Ministry of Finance of Sonora State which will be returned with the dismissal of the fine.